Onaabani-giizis (Hard Crust on the Snow Moon); March 19, 2018

 Next to the smoking rock was the quiver the stranger from the south had carried on his back.
 It looked battered.
 Very quickly the Great Hare jumped out of the hollow tree and changed back to his human form and, heart throbbing in his throat, sped to the quiver; to his relief he found the beautiful silver bow and arrows to still be intact!

-Of course, Wiinabozho being Wiinabozho, he wouldn’t be himself if he heeded Ookomisan’s warning…
+Of course, Wenabozho being Wenabozho, he wouldn’t be himself if he heeded Ookomisan’s warning…

 Big Turtle and the Creation of the Milky Way

-On the morning of the third day something happened that Wiinabozho had already expected would happen; the mishi-mikinaak, who was still angry for being left out by Wiinabozho when he assigned each animal a specific duty, upon seeing a passing jimaan, shot to the surface of the lake.
+On the morning of the third day something happened that Wenabozho had already expected would happen; the gete-mikinaak, who was still angry for being left out by Wenabozho when he assigned each animal a specific duty, upon seeing a passing jimaan, shot to the surface of the lake.
 With the force of a tidal wave he upset the canoe, and the surprised Anishinaabe inini was knocked overboard!

-Mishi-mikinaak, upon hearing Wiinabozho’s booming voice and seeing him aiming at him, quickly dove into the water and was narrowly missed by Wiinabozho’s arrow!
-As Wiinabozho had anticipated, the Great Turtle, as he was diving, flung his mighty tail up in the air, and in doing this, atayaa! a great fontain of water was created!
+Mishi-mikinaak, upon hearing Wenabozho’s booming voice and seeing him aiming at him, quickly dove into the water and was narrowly missed by Wenabozho’s arrow!
+As Wenabozho had anticipated, the Great Turtle, as he was diving, flung his mighty tail up in the air, and in doing this, atayaa! a great fontain of water was created!
 The anang-bingwiin turned the spray of water that was shot high into the sky into millions of stars…

 Wolf Storytellers Productions Inc.: "Wisakejak"

-Zhaawano Giizhik: "Wiinabozho and the Creation of the Path of Souls (Milky Way)"
+Zhaawano Giizhik: "Wenabozho and the Creation of the Path of Souls (Milky Way)"

 The Goose Hunt